dortania/OpenCore-Install-Guide/config.plist/kaby-lake.md

 * **AppleXcpmExtraMsrs**: NO
    * Disables multiple MSR access needed for unsupported CPUs like Pentiums and many Xeons.
 * **AppleXcpmForceBoost**: NO
    * Forces maximum multiplier, only recommended to enable on scientific or media calculation machines that are constantly under load.
-Main Xeons benifit from this
+Main Xeons benefit from this
 * **CustomSMBIOSGuid**: NO
    * Performs GUID patching for UpdateSMBIOSMode Custom mode.
 Usually relevant for Dell laptops
 * **DisableIoMapper**: YES